Education in Saudi Arabia: Education management system

-Education is free at all levels.
+Education is free for all students at all levels.
 The education system in Saudi Arabia is primarily under the jurisdiction of the Ministry of Education and the Technical and Vocational Training Corporation (TVTC).
 Other authorities such as the Ministry of Defense and Aviation, the Presidency of the National Guard, and the Ministry of the Interior provide their affiliates and children with education at all levels, consistent with Ministry of Education guidelines.
 The highest authority that supervises education in Saudi Arabia is the Supreme Committee for Educational Policy, established in 1963.

-According to the World Bank database, public spending on education is 6.8 percent of GDP, and public spending on education as a percentage of government expenditure was 27.6 percent in 2004.
+According to the World Bank database, public spending on education was 5.1 percent of GDP in 2006, and public spending on education as a percentage of government expenditure was 27.6 percent in 2004.
 Education spending as a percentage of overall spending tripled from 1970 to 2000, and neither economic growth nor the price of oil had much impact on this trend.

-The Ministry of Education developed The Ministry of Education Ten–Year Plan 1425–1435, which set the following goals:
+The Ministry of Education developed The Ministry of Education Ten–Year Plan 1425–1435 Hijri, which set the following goals: